‘It’s like we just won the lottery’: UW’s Jimmy Lake on his team’s morale, the QB competition, simplifying the offense and more

 Let the quarterback competition commence

-This may come as some surprise, but there’s about to be another quarterback competition on Montlake.
-In all, four scholarship signal callers — graduate student transfer Kevin Thomson, redshirt sophomore Jacob Sirmon, redshirt freshman Dylan Morris and true freshman Ethan Garbers — will battle for starting snaps against [fill in name of season-opening opponent once schedule is finally released].
+This might come as some surprise, but there’s about to be another quarterback competition on Montlake.
+In all, four scholarship signal-callers — graduate student transfer Kevin Thomson, redshirt sophomore Jacob Sirmon, redshirt freshman Dylan Morris and true freshman Ethan Garbers — will battle for starting snaps.

-On Tuesday, Lake essentially said it’s anybody’s game.
+Tuesday, Lake essentially said it’s anybody’s game.

 “All four are going to vie for the starting job here,” Lake said.
 “It started yesterday.
 It (actually) started way back in the offseason, but these last two days we’ve ramped up our installs.
 Definitely as soon as we get into training camp it’s going to be an exciting competition.
 It’s going to be exciting for our team to watch, our coaching staff to watch, and I know for you all to watch and our fans to watch.